 Childcare grants for students

 A Childcare Grant is available for full-time higher education students who have dependent children in registered or approved childcare.
-The Grant pays 85% of actual childcare costs in term times and holidays up to a maximum amount per week.
+The maximum childcare grant payable in 2019/20, which covers 85% of actual childcare costs up to a specified limit, will be increased to £169.31 per week for one child only and £290.27 per week for two or more children.
 The Grant is income assessed and does not have to be repaid.

 Adult dependants' grant